 The program also explores a connected epidemiological surveillance layer — anonymised, aggregate-level reporting of test volumes and result distributions to a public health monitoring platform — designed to enable earlier outbreak signal detection without compromising individual privacy.

-Nucleic acid amplification chemistry performance in room-temperature-stable cartridge format
+A central open research question concerns nucleic-acid amplification chemistry performance in a room-temperature-stable cartridge format.

 What it's for

-ViroSnap is a rapid viral-detection product designed for speed and accessibility at the point of need — fast, easy, and ready for the field.
+ViroSnap is a concept-stage program exploring rapid viral detection for speed and accessibility at the point of need — intended to be fast, simple, and suited to field use.

 Intended deployment